-Companion To Irish Traditional Music, 3rd edition due for a May launch
+Companion To Irish Traditional Music, 3rd edition

 Unique in Irish music, this encyclopedia was first published in 1999, with a major updated edition in both book and digital form in 2011.
 In 2013 it achieved No. 11 in the Choice Reviews rankings, an academic library listing chosen from some 7,000 titles.